 With a few quick steps in the AWS Management Console, developers can deploy game servers across the AWS Cloud, start connecting players to games, and scale capacity up and down to meet player demand.
 Developers can also identify operational issues using Amazon GameLift’s real-time reporting of game server capacity and player demand.

-With Amazon GameLift and Amazon Lumberyard, developers can create multiplayer back-ends with less effort, technical risk, and time delays that often cause developers to cut multiplayer features from their games.
+With Amazon GameLift, developers can create multiplayer back-ends with less effort, technical risk, and time delays that often cause developers to cut multiplayer features from their games.

 We’ve tried to put it all in one place for easy review and access.